briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     commercial driver's license, temporary instruction permit or commercial driver's license temporary instruction permit, or any renewal, reprint, or duplicate thereof, knowingly conceal a material fact, or present any physician's statement required under Ohio R.C.
-[4507.08][ORC Section 4507.08] or 4507.081 when knowing the same to be false or fictitious.
+[4507.08][ORC 4507.08] or 4507.081 when knowing the same to be false or fictitious.

 2. _(b)_ Whoever violates this section is guilty of a misdemeanor of the first degree.\